-Mandatory Amateur Charter Vessel Reporting is being phased in regionally; coverage started on I November 2010 in selected regions including the area in which the main recreational game fishery for SBT is based.
+Mandatory Amateur Charter Vessel Reporting is being phased in regionally; coverage started on 1 November 2010 in selected regions including the area in which the main recreational game fishery for SBT is based.
 The full roll-out will be complete with all regions reporting SBT from 1 October 2012.
 This will replace the existing voluntary reporting arrangement of SBT by recreational charter vessels, although voluntary reporting on recreational tagging activities will continue (e.g. provision of tag release information).

 ii.
 The information that will be recorded (including whether it relates to SBT or ERS):- iii.
-Who the reports will be submitted to and by whom (e.g. Vessel Master, the Fishing Company etc)1:-
+Who the reports will be submitted to and by whom (e.g. Vessel Master, the Fishing Company etc)1:- iv.
+What is the timeframe and method2 for submission:-

-Each operator must record for each fishing trip their target species, fishing method, number of people actively fishing, the latitude and longitude of the activity, and the time spent fishing.
+Each operator must record their target species, fishing method, number of people actively fishing, the latitude and longitude of the activity, and the time spent fishing for each fishing trip.
 For SBT they will also have to record the number caught, the number retained and the best estimate of weight in kilograms of each fish caught.